 The Merchanting Trade Transactions guidelines are revised and released by RBI periodically.
-The latest guidelines have been released on 23rd January 2020 and this article provides details on the revised guidelines of RBI notification.
-In the latest revised RBI guidelines there are some changes in the definition of state of goods, specifying exact conditions like strict adherence to KYC (Know Your Customer) and AML (Anti Money Laundering) guidelines, optional verification using Bill of Lading for the genuineness of the trade etc.
+The latest guidelines were released on 23rd January 2020, and this article provides details on the revised guidelines of RBI notification.
+In the latest revised RBI guidelines, there are some changes in the definition of the state of goods, specifying exact conditions like strict adherence to KYC (Know Your Customer) and AML (Anti Money Laundering) guidelines, optional verification using Bill of Lading for the genuineness of the trade, etc.

 RBI Revised Guidelines

 The following are the revisions in the guidelines by RBI:

 State of goods traded: The goods could be processed for value addition.
 This may be allowed if the Authorised Dealer Category-I (AD) bank is satisfied after checking the evidence documents and transaction bonafide.

 Following KYC and AML Guidelines: The AD banks must adhere to the KYC and AML guidelines when they check the transaction bonafide.

 Verification of Genuineness of Trade: Apart from regular documents like invoices, lists of packed items, and documents for insurance and transport, the AD bank is also given the option (if considered reliable by the bank) to verify using a Bill of Lading or Airway Bill.
 This is to be done by online verification on the International Maritime Bureau website or Airlines web check.

 Short-Term Credit: Short Term Credit (buyers’ credit or suppliers’ credit) may be extended with the same conditions as before, but there is one crucial clause added that the short-term credit should not be issued with a Letter of Comfort (LoC) or Letter of Undertaking (Lou).